Delaunay Weighted Two-sample Test for High-dimensional Data by Incorporating Geometric Information: Introduction

 The rest of this article is organized as follows.
-Section \ref{Preliminaries} formulates the two-sample testing problem for high-dimensional data on an unknown manifold and introduces necessary geometric concepts on the manifold.
-The Delaunay weighted test is proposed in Section \ref{Method}, including development of Delaunay weight and the test statistic, computational strategies and the permutation procedure for inference.
-Section \ref{Theory} investigates the theoretical properties of the proposed test, while numerical experiments in Section \ref{experiments} demonstrate the practical advantages of our method.
+Section \ref{Preliminaries} motivates and formulates the two-sample testing problem for high-dimensional data lying on an unknown Riemannian manifold and introduces preliminary geometric concepts.
+The Delaunay weighted test is proposed in Section \ref{Method}, including the definition and advantages of Delaunay weight, the test statistic, computational strategies to approximate the Delaunay weight, and the permutation procedure for inference.
+Section \ref{Theory} investigates the theoretical properties of the proposed test.
+In Section \ref{experiments}, we conduct various numerical experiments including a real data example to demonstrate the practical performance of our method, such as the statistical power, robustness to the manifold learning procedures, and computational cost.
+Section \ref{Discussions} concludes with discussions.
 Supplementary material contains details of our computational strategies, proofs of theorems and additional experiments.